Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 ### Root Structure

 The following tables shows how to structure a blueprint yaml file
+> View other blueprint files to get a grasp on how it's constructed if the following table is hard to understand.

 Option          | Values       | Required | Details
 --              | -            | -        | -